Concrete Contractor

 Organic fill accumulated over millennia compresses under slab load, creating uneven settlement.

-Carved terrain creates natural low points with no outlet — drainage routes must be engineered.
+Carved terrain creates natural low points with no outlet, so drainage routes must be engineered.

 Ground can change from solid drumlin to loose outwash across just 100 feet.